 Because he trusts in You."

-But our neural circuits (as scientists refer to it) can be changed and renewed (as God calls it).
-I believe God calls it renewing our mind because he knew there would be thoughts or patterns in our mind that would need to be restored to a new way of thinking.
-He knew we would need to revive or reestablish a new way of thinking and patterns of thoughts.
+Our neural circuits (as scientists refer to it) can be changed and renewed (as God calls it).
+I believe God calls it renewing our mind because he knew there would be thoughts or patterns that would need to be restored to a new way of thinking.
+He knew we would need to revive or reestablish a new pattern of thought.
 He called it renew because it's a new way of thinking, a new way of believing.

 What Do You Need To Rewire & Renew?

-There are still certain thoughts that I have wired in my head, but I am working on pulling those strongholds down.
 Every time we bring our thoughts captive and change our patterns of thought, we shatter the strongholds that Satan has on our lives.
-Our thought pattern changes and we find that we don't react to certain scenarios the same way we would have in the past.
-We have more internal peace, and external joy that can be felt by others.
-People will begin to notice the change in you, and will enjoy it.
-You'll enjoy it!
+Over time we find that we no longer react to certain scenarios the same way we would have in the past.
+We have more internal peace and external joy that can be felt by others.
+People will begin to notice the change in you.

 If you're beginning this process, or in the middle of renewing certain thoughts, I want to encourage you to keep going.
 When you start out, it's hard.

 Remaining stuck in our muddy ruts is what he wants us to do.
-But mud is yucky, and dirty, and filthy, and I was tired of living in my own filth.
-If you are too, then don't let him deceive you into quitting before you receive your breakthrough.
-God always comes through for those whose minds are fixed on Him, because He is faithful.
+Personally I don't like living in my own filth.
+If you're tired of the filth too, then don't let him deceive you into quitting before you receive your breakthrough.
+God always comes through for those whose minds are fixed on Him because He is faithful.
 (2 Thessalonians 3:3)

 So push on!
 And remember who you are!
 You are loved!
 You are holy!
 You are righteous!
-You are a saint!
 You are chosen by God most high!
-Hold fast to these truths and let's rewire our brains by renewing our patterns of thinking.
+Hold fast to these truths and rewire your brain by renewing your patterns of thinking.
 Here's to a healthier, happier, more joyful, future you.